kubernetes/kubernetes/docs/devel/api_changes.md

 right?
 Actually, no.  You just changed the API.
 If you are touching an existing facet of the API, you have to try *really* hard to make sure that *all* the examples and docs are updated.
-There's no easy way to do this, due in part ot JSON and YAML silently dropping unknown fields.
+There's no easy way to do this, due in part to JSON and YAML silently dropping unknown fields.
 You're clever - you'll figure it out.
 Put `grep` or `ack` to good use.

 If you added functionality, you should consider documenting it and/or writing